 2. Mobile Shelving

 This type of warehouse storage uses movable shelves fitted with a traction system.
 Mobile shelving is good for archiving, data storage, and other applications where access isn’t always needed.
 It also makes the most of available storage space, which is often at a premium for warehouses in the Philippines.
-Tracks for the shelves are either mounted or built into the floor.
+With this type of warehouse storage, tracks for the shelves are either mounted or built into the floor.

 3. Pallet Racking

 Pallet racking is the ideal type of warehousing storage if you store items in boxes or crates and maintain inventory logs.
-It is also best for large and busy warehouses, such as cargo agents in the Philippines.
+Warehouse storage of this type is also best for large and busy warehouses, such as cargo agents in the Philippines.

 Be sure to account for accessibility, weight, stability, and storage space if you use pallet racking.
 Warehousing personnel should strictly observe weight limits to avoid boxed goods from toppling or getting crushed.